ericpowelldev/ericpowell.dev/README.md

     * Link to resume
     * Copyright at bottom of footer

+### FAVORED TOOLS:

+* C#/Unity Engine
+* HTML/CSS
+* JavaScript/jQuery
+* Node.js/NPM
+* GitBash/CMD
+* Adobe CC
+* Blender/Maya
+* Logic Pro
+* Microsoft Office

+### SKILLS:

+* Game development pipeline
+* Full-stack web development with API integration & databasing
+* Command line interface & git version-control
+* Vector creation, image manipulation & motion graphics
+* 3D modeling, rigging, animation, texturing & rendering
+* Leadership, teamwork & logical problem solving
+* KISS & DRY principles

+### CURRENT PROJECTS:

+* Currently working with a small team on an indie game project in Unity
+* Currently working on a web-based RPG
+* Currently working on a JavaScript bot for my Discord server

-### RESUME TO DO:
+### RESUME:

 OBJECTIVE STATEMENT

+As a game developer, I understand how mechanics can make or break the gameplay experience.
 As a designer and web developer, I know what a clean, responsive interface can do for your business.
-As a game developer, I understand how mechanics can make or break the gameplay experience.
-I enjoy technical aspects of design & development and obsessing over details that others may overlook.
+I enjoy technical aspects of design & development and polishing critical details that others may overlook.
-I find problems and I solve them.
-I am searching for experience to prove what I can accomplish.
+I am fully confident in proving what I say I can do.
+(I am searching for the opportunity to prove what I can accomplish.)
 Contact me and let's work together.

-SOFTWARE SKILLS

-HTML/CSS
-JavaScript/jQuery
-AngularJS
-Unity Engine/C#
-Blender/Maya
-Adobe CC
-Logic Pro
-Microsoft Office

-PROFESSIONAL SKILLS

-Attention to Detail
-Experience in Leadership
-Logical Problem Solving
-Software Variety-Trained
-AGILE Methodology
-KISS/DRY Principles

 PROJECTS & HOBBIES

-Made a game called "Tilt" in Unity, coded in C# Experimentation with video game code and creating mods Playing guitar & piano, including writing my own music Currently working on a Discord Bot to host on my server Currently leading a team on a large-scale, commercial game project (Indie)
+Made an indie game called "Tilt" in Unity, coded in C# Experimentation with video game code and creating mods Playing guitar, piano & drums, including writing my own music Currently working on a Discord Bot to host on my server Currently leading a team on a large-scale, commercial game project (Indie)

-*References & address available upon request
+### THINGS I HAVE LEARNED/CURRENTLY LEARNING

+* HTML/CSS
+* JavaScript
+* C#
+* Python
+* SQL

+* CLI/GitBash
+* Git Version-Control
+* Bootstrap
+* Responsive Design
+* jQuery
+* Ajax
+* Cookies/Local Storage
+* Firebase
+* NodeJS
+*

+### THINGS I PLAN TO LEARN:

+* MongoDB
+* ExpressJS
+* ReactJS
+* Heroku
+* Spring MVC
+* Handlebars
+* Maven
+* ORM
+* SEO

+* VueJS
+* C++